shijc-sjtu/cki-artifact/README.md

 ./runpk_test.sh hello
 ```

 4. If the custom application is a network server, configure its IP address with `IP` environment variable.
-When connecting to the container, first flush the ARP table using `sudo ip -s -s neigh flush all`.
+When connecting to the container, first flush the ARP cache using `sudo ip -s -s neigh flush all`.

 ```Bash
 # Run a CKI container with specfic IP address